sparrowcode/SwiftBoost/README.md

 # SparrowKit

 Collection of native Swift extensions to boost your development.
-Support tvOS and watchOS.
+Support iOS, tvOS and watchOS.<br>
 If you like the project, don't forget to `put star ★` and follow me on GitHub:

 <p float="left">